giuse88/duka/README.md

 Finding good Forex data is difficult or expensive.
 Dukascopy has made available an excellent [web tool](https://www.dukascopy.com/swiss/english/marketwatch/historical/) to download tick data for a large a variety of
 Forex, CFD and commodities.
 This is awesome and extremely useful for people, like me, trying to study the Forex market.
 However, it takes a lot of time to download a large data set from the website because you can download only one day per time.
 In order to solve this issue, I created `duka`.

-`duka` is a small terminal application which download ticks for a given date range from the Dukascopy historical repo and saves it in CSV.  `duka` takes advantage of python threads and coroutine in order to speed up the download.
+`duka` is a small terminal application that can be used to download ticks for a given date range from the Dukascopy historical data feed for one or more symbols. `duka` takes advantage of python threads and coroutine in order to speed up the download.
 It takes roughly 10m to download tick data for  one year for a given instrument.
 No bad :)

+Key features :
+ - Ticks data with volumes
+ - candle formating with different timeframes ( from 1 minute to 1 day )
+ - CSV output
+ - mutithread support
+ - large variaty of symbols

 This is what `duka` looks like: